Morgan's Factsheet

 Biographical Sketch:

-Morgan J. Chen (S'00,M'03) received his B.S. in electrical engineering and computer science (EECS) from the University of California at Berkeley, in 2003.
+Morgan J. Chen (S'00,M'03,SM'13) received his B.S. in electrical engineering and computer science (EECS) from the University of California at Berkeley, in 2003.
 He received his Ph.D. in electrical and computer engineering from the University of California, Davis in 2008.

 Education: